damionrashford/page-analyzer/README.md

 ### Step 1: Get the Bookmarklet Code

-1. Look for the bookmarklet code in this repository (check the `dist/` folder or the main `bookmarklet.js` file)
+1. Open the `bookmarklet.js` file in this repository
-2. Copy the complete bookmarklet code (it starts with `javascript:`)
+2. Copy the entire contents (the code that starts with `javascript:`)

 ### Step 2: Create the Bookmark